ecmwf/odc/docs/content/implementation/decoding-data.rst

 Reader
 ------

-Depending on where the data is located (on the network, in the memory, in a file), we can define its source and pass it to the **Reader** object.
+The **Reader** object is responsble for controlling underlying resources associated with an ODB-2 data stream.
+We can define the source of the data according to its location (on the network, in memeroy, in file, etc.) and construct an appropriate **Reader** object.

 .. tabs::